evekhm/gitlab-ci/README.md

 3) As a *QA engineer*, I want to be able to have MR related feature projects bee deployed into the test environment.
 4) As a *Sales Person*, I want to have a stable demo environment for the customer presentations.
 5) ...

+## Next Steps
+Currently, destroying of the deployments is a manual step which could be improved.

 ## Setup
 ### GitLab Projects